OsyTheDataGuy/DAND-Project-2/README.md

 3. Tweeting from a web browser seems to have gathered more retweets on average.
 It is important to note that other factors (such as tweet content) are likely contributing here.

 ## Limitations
 1. 84% (1561/1851) of the dogs didn't have a category.
-This means conclusions about dog stae were made on a very small portion of the observations.
+This means conclusions about dog stage were made on a very small portion of the observations.

 2. A tweet source "Vine - Make a Scene" wasn't part of the final analysis.
 I suspect this tweet source was dropped when I dropped retweet rows and tweets with nonstandard dog names.